code-distortion/backoff/README.md

     ->attempt($action);
 ```

+> ***Note:*** If you pass a *callable* default value, it will be called when the default is needed. *Its* return value will be returned.

-You can pass a callback that chooses whether to retry or not.
+You can also pass a callback that chooses whether to retry or not.
 The exception will be passed to your callback, and it should return `true` to try again, or `false` to end.

 ```php
 $callback = fn(Throwable $e, AttemptLog $log): bool => …; // your logic here